MartaJopp/myRetail/readme.md

 - axios
 - Chai and Chai-HTTP for testing
 - AngularJS Material for styling
-- apidocjs for API Documentation
+- APIDOC for API Documentation

 ## Getting Started